thedhanawada/me/index.md

 Melbourne, AU
 ```
 _University Research Placement Student_<br>
-- Identified the needs of the Blood Cells and Blood Cancer Division at WEHI and the Centre for Stem Cell Systems at the University of Melbourne and carried out the implementation that allowed the application's functionality to be expanded.
+- Identified the needs of the Blood Cells and Blood Cancer Division at WEHI and the Centre for Stem Cell Systems<br> at the University of Melbourne and carried out the implementation that allowed the application's functionality to be expanded.
 - Documented granular technical details of the implementation to facilitate future understanding and use for the researchers
 - Engaged in constructive discussions with the client to offer ideas and areas for improvement, which led to the application's expansion
 - Compiled and published the new implementation on NECTAR Research Cloud to make the application available to researchers